 Step 2: Claim your business website on Pinterest

 It’s all very straightforward.
-Just follow these instructions for claiming your website on Pinterest and you’ll have access to all the perks that come with a business account.
+Just follow these instructions for claiming your website on Pinterest, and you’ll have access to all the perks with a business account.

 Step 3: Write your company description

 You have 500 characters to describe what you do and the value you bring to your customers, so make that space count!
-Check out profiles of brands similar to yours for inspiration, and write something that really captures your essence, like Rolex did here.
+Check out profiles of brands like yours for inspiration, and write something that really captures your essence, as Rolex did here.

 Tip #2: Create and pin quality, engagement-worth content